 Let the teller shine, don’t show off your own knowledge or perspective

 Preserving the Legacy of Your Arts Organization During Challenging Times is a free on-demand webinar from Americans for the Arts.
-It addresses ways to manage your art inventory: what information is worth saving to report on the impact of your organization, and what key records to have available if art will be deaccessioned, gifted or sold.
-It also presents best practices for maintaining your artworks: how you can track and stay on top of conservation so that your art will be preserved for future generations.
+It addresses ways to manage your art inventory: what information is worth saving to report on your organization's impact and what key records are available if art will be deaccessioned, gifted, or sold.
+It also presents best practices for maintaining your artwork: how you can track and stay on top of conservation so that your art will be preserved for future generations.

-The Theatre Library Association (TLA) has a list of Theatre and Performing Arts Repositories maintained by the Theatre Library Association housed at the New York Public Library, has over 35 performing arts library, archive and museum members.
+The Theatre Library Association (TLA) has a list of Theatre and Performing Arts Repositories maintained by the Theatre Library Association housed at the New York Public Library, which has over 35 performing arts libraries, archives, and museum members.
 These have a wide range of interest areas – here are just a few: